 - Students should only register for courses that appear as valid options in the Worksheet shown as “Still Needed” and should also review applicable non-course requirements:

-- Only a fully approved course substitution, submitted by the student using eForms and approved by the adviser, academic unit, and the Office of Graduate Academic Affairs will appear on the Worksheet
+- Only a fully approved course substitution, submitted by the student using eForms and approved by the adviser, academic unit, and the Office of Academic Affairs will appear on the Worksheet

 - An unapproved course is not applicable and will appear in the Fallthrough section of the Worksheet